 Ra.One, released five years ago and still India’s biggest-scale superhero film, is the example people tend to point to when discussing why Bollywood examples don’t really fly.
 Superstar Shahrukh Khan takes on a double role, first as a nerdy videogame developer Shekhar and then as G.One, the hero of Shekhar’s game come to life.
-For his game, Shekhar designs a supervillain named Ra.One (Arjun Rampal), which when pronounced by the Indian characters sounds like “Raavan,” the 10-headed baddie of the Hindu epic Ramayana.
+For his game, Shekhar designs a supervillain named Ra.One (Arjun Rampal), which when pronounced by the Indian actors sounds like “Raavan,” the 10-headed baddie of the Hindu epic Ramayana.
 At the game’s launch, technology goes haywire and Ra.One escapes, trying to hunt down Shekhar’s son Prateek, who had been defeating him in a trial of the game.
 Prateek and his mother flee from London to India, where Ra.One eventually tracks them and the battle continues.

 Ra.One was, and if my casual polling on twitter is to be trusted, remains, widely disliked, even despised, and the arguments against it hold up even in hindsight.
 Problem number one is that the film uses lots of gadgets and terminology to look inventor-y but produces no actual workable systems for its universe.
-When Ra.One and then G.One manifest in the physical world, it’s not clear how that happens or why they can take on the form of various different real people while also not understanding how humans behave, almost like they’re aliens or robots instead (perhaps under the influence of Endhiran, a far better Tamil film of the previous year about a robot who tries to become real).
+When Ra.One and then G.One manifest in the physical world, it’s not clear how that happens or why they can take on the form of various different real people while also not understanding how humans behave, almost like they’re aliens or robots instead of digital characters (perhaps under the influence of Endhiran, a far better Tamil film of the previous year about a robot who tries to become real).

 The dramatic tension in the film is Ra.One’s stalking of Prateek.
 That’s it?
 One bratty tween—one who uses “Lucifer” as his gaming user name, I should add—might die?
 That’s hardly on par with adulterating India’s grain supply as in Waardat or threatening it with nukes from high in the Himalayas as in Mr. India or even holding a village hostage through random acts of terror as in Sholay.
 This might be an empathetic risk if the film explored questions like how violent media affect our psychology and social interactions, but it doesn’t.
 It’s a wild mismatch of scale to story.